 - Thinning hair

-- Conjunctivitis (also sometimes referred to as pink eye)
+- Conjunctivitis (sometimes referred to as pink eye)

 - Pins and needles sensation

-- People who have been fed intravenously for long periods of time
+- People who have been fed through intravenous for long periods of time.

 Other Nutrients for Healthy Hair, Skin, and Nails

-Vitamin C is another good nutrient for healthy hair, skin, and nails.
-This vitamin acts as an antioxidant against free radicals that cause damage by blocking cell growth.
-Too little Vitamin C would lead to your hair aging faster as a result of that damage.
-Vitamin E also functions very similarly, making them both important nutrients.
+Vitamin C is another crucial nutrient for healthy hair, skin, and nails.
+Acting as an antioxidant against free radicals that cause damage by blocking cell growth, a vitamin C deficiency can lead to damaged, aging hair — a problem most of us would like to avoid.